infretis/infretis/examples/gromacs/puckering/README.md

 The conformations of 6-rings are important in systems where they interact with other compounds in their environment.
 Examples include carbohydrates (6-ringed polymers) being broken down by enzymes at this very moment in your body.

-The essential thing you need to know is that the conformational landscape of 6-rings can be classified into **C**hair, **H**alf-chair, **B**oat, **S**kew-boat, and **E**nvelope conformations.
+The conformational landscape of 6-rings can be classified into **C**hair, **H**alf-chair, **B**oat, **S**kew-boat, and **E**nvelope conformations.
 All these conformations are determined by the two angles $\theta$ and $\phi$, as illustrated in the figure below.
-There is a high energy barrier between the north pole and the equator, and again between the equator and the south pole.
+The essential thing you need to know is that there is a high energy barrier between the north pole and the equator, and again between the equator and the south pole.

 <img src="http://enzyme13.bt.a.u-tokyo.ac.jp/CP/sugarconf.png" width="90%" height="90%">

 We will study the transition over the first barrier; _starting at the north pole and ending at any of the structures on the equator_.
 By the end of this exercise, you will be able to say exactly how often this transition happens, and which of the conformations at the equator your specific system prefers.

 ## Questions
 **1:** Given that the 6-ring in the animation above starts as $^4\text{C}_1$, can you see that the ending structure is $^{3,O}B$?
 Hint: The super- and subscripts refer to which atoms are above and below the mean plane of the ring, respectively.